- Home

 If you’re over 65 and a fan of the theatre, then the Royal Shakespeare Company offers discounts on any non-premium seats on Monday and Tuesday evenings, plus any midweek matinees.

-Most major UK football clubs offer considerable discounts on season tickets for over-60s.
-For example, a senior season ticket for Chelsea FC for 2024/25 is at least 50% cheaper than a standard season ticket for almost anywhere in the stadium.
+Most major UK football clubs offer considerable savings on season tickets for over-60s.
+For example, a senior season ticket for Chelsea Football Club for 2026/27 is at least 50% cheaper than a standard season ticket for almost anywhere in the stadium.
 Check your team’s website to see whether they offer a seniors discount.

 Historic houses and gardens